ebdrummond/gschool-blog/source/2013-05-24-gschool-feed-engine-retrospective.html.markdown

 An example of refactoring can be seen in our implementation of the logic relating to the user show page.
 For this page, we needed to break a user's trips out into current trips, past trips, and upcoming trips, AND we needed to determine whether the trip was private AND we needed to determine, if the trip was private, if the current viewer was authorized to view the trip.
 Sounds easy, right?
 I really wasn't expecting it to be that horribly difficult, but it ended up being harder than I thought to implement all of this logic in one place.

 The way I originally wrote this part of the code, I had current, past, and upcoming trips in the Trip model, and handled the logic for whether the current user could view each trip in the controller.
 Raph put a stop to that.
 We ended up extracting all of this logic into a UserShow class, which took in the current user and the user whose profile was being viewed, ran through each trip to see if it was private and if the current user had viewing rights, and then split the trips into their correct timeframe.
-You can view the final implementation <a href="https://github.com/raphweiner/feed_engine/blob/master/app/lib/user_show.rb">here</a>.
+You can view the final implementation here: https://github.com/raphweiner/feed_engine/blob/master/app/lib/user_show.rb.

 I also learned to place even more value on communicating with your team, especially when you're touching someone else's code.
 There were a number of times that I pulled down master to build on code I had previously implemented, and found it had been refactored so much that I had to spend half an hour just figuring out what the heck it was now doing.
 Worse, there were times files I had been working on were deleted or the refactoring broke the code I had originally written.
 This was pretty frustrating for me, and I'm even more aware now that if you're touching someone else's code, it's a great idea to work with them first.